apetridis/Parallel_and_distributed_1/README.md

 Github has 25KB limit file, so matrix files inside this project are: belgium_osm.mtx, dblp-2010.mtx, mycielskian13.mtx

-for every file there is a Makefile which helps compilation and execution of the project.
+for every implementation folder there is a Makefile which helps compilation and execution of the current implementation.

 In each Makefile we can change dataset using ``` $ nano Makefile ```